apptension/saas-boilerplate/README.md

 For more detailed information on how to contribute to this project, please refer to our [Contributing Guide](./CONTRIBUTING.md).

+If you have any questions about contributing, please join our [Discord server](https://discord.gg/J6bz3BUQ) - we are happy to help you!

 Thank you for considering contributing to SaaS Boilerplate!